 Sl st – Slip Stitch

 2. – 36.
 Ch 1.
-Hdc in same st. Hdc 4, working through back loop only.
+Hdc in same st. Hdc in next 4 sts, working through back loop only.
 Hdc in last st, going through both loops.
 Turn.
 (6 sts)

 1. Ch 1.
-Sc in same sp.
-Sc all around the top of the band, achieving 48 sts.
+Sc all around the top of the band, achieving 48 sts. (you can make more here, just make sure your number is a multiple of 6.

 8. – 9.
 Ch 2. *Fbdc.
 Bpdc in next st* repeat all around the band.
 Join with first st. (48 sts)